slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Does this mean if I get the Enterprise edition of CylancePROTECT I will be protected from all kinds of attacks?
 Absolutely no!
 There have been many documented cases of bypasses against that too and let's leave alone the undocumented cases.

-I am not the first person to say this and I certainly won't be the last, but what we should always keep in mind is that AV/EDRs are not a silver-bullet that will protect us from all kinds of attacks.
+I am not the first person to say this and I certainly won't be the last, but what we should always keep in mind is that AV/EDRs are not a silver bullet that will protect its clientele from all kinds of attacks.
 Security is a constant process and it cannot possibly be achieved through the usage of a security product and hoping that will keep all the bad guys at bay.

+I would encourage researchers to try this attack on other AV/EDR vendors and share the results of how they fare.

-This game between AV/EDRs and malwares is a constant cat-and-mouse game and it just happens that the mouse lives for today.
+This game between AV/EDRs versus malware is a constant cat-and-mouse game and it just happens so that the mouse lives for today.

 ## Support Me
-If you like reading my posts, please consider supporting me through some crypto so that I can continue my research and maintain the quality of my blog posts.
+If you liked reading this post, please consider supporting me through some crypto as a token of appreciation.
+This shall be used to continue my research and maintain the quality of my blog posts.

 You can do it right here: